Kisoro Demonstration School

 On three occasions during the past few years SEDCU has made it possible for groups of children with disabilities, including those sponsored through SEDCU, to attend the annual Ugandan National Disability Sports Gala.
 This is organised by the Ugandan Paralympic Committee drawing competitors from across the country.
 The children from KDS, together with guides and teachers, have travelled long distances to the various venues where the events have been held.
 SEDCU has funded their transport, accommodation, subsistence costs and entry fees.
 The KDS pupils have performed outstandingly well and, on occasions, have come first overall – a testament to the determination of children and staff.

-We are extremely keen to send a troop of scouts to the National Scouting Jamboree in 2019.
-Should they win their class again (for deaf and for blind children) we would also wish for them to be able to accept the invitation to the East African Competition, an amazing opportunity to represent their country.
+We are extremely keen to send a troop of scouts to the National Scouting Jamboree in the future.
+Should they win their class again (for deaf and for blind children) we would also wish (if affordable) for them to be able to accept the invitation to the East African Competition, an amazing opportunity to represent their country.
 We have had very detailed and positive reports from previous events.
 12 children participating in a scouting jamboree would be in the region of £1000.

-We have funded the first year of a two year in-service course for one of the teachers at KDS to acquire a degree in Special Needs Education.
-We will need funds to continue our support in the second year, in the region of £600.
+We have funded both years of a two year in-service course for one of the teachers at KDS to acquire a degree in Special Needs Education.
+This cost in the region of £600 per year.
+There may be requests for funding other teachers to pursue similar qualifications.